redhuntlabs/BucketLoot/README.md

 <br>
 <div id="description">
 <h2> Description </h2>
-BucketLoot is an automated S3 bucket inspector that can help users extract assets, flag secret exposures and even search for custom keywords as well as Regular Expressions from publicly-exposed storage buckets by scanning files that store data in plain-text.
+BucketLoot is an automated S3-compatible Cloud Object Storage Bucket inspector that can help users extract assets, flag secret exposures and even search for custom keywords as well as Regular Expressions from publicly-exposed storage buckets by scanning files that store data in plain-text.
 <br><br>
 The tool can scan for buckets deployed on Amazon Web Services (AWS), Google Cloud Storage (GCS), DigitalOcean Spaces and even custom domains/URLs which could be connected to these platforms.
 It returns the output in a JSON format, thus enabling users to parse it according to their liking or forward it to any other tool for further processing.
 <br><br>